 Scientific Advisory Board

 The Optomed Scientific Advisory Board has been established to help advance and promote evidence-based eye screening globally.
+The Scientific Advisory Board members are introduced below.

 The Board consists of international experts in ophthalmology, specialized in diabetic retinopathy screening and artificial intelligence (AI) and they will provide support in clinical validation of Optomed products and increase awareness of handheld fundus cameras and AI-solutions worldwide.